abc845/chinese_wplc/README.md

 # chinese_wplc
-The full version of Chinese wplc will be come soon
+The full version of Chinese wplc will be coming soon